Sanjaasürengiin Zorig: After the revolution

 In June 1990, Zorig was elected into the People's Great Khural.
 In August 1991, he was the only prominent Mongolian politician to immediately denounce the coup attempt by Soviet hardliners against Mikhail Gorbachev.
 He was elected into the State Great Khural both in 1992 and 1996, the first time as a minority member and the second time as a member of the Democratic Union that swept into power as Mongolia's first non-Communist government since the 1921 Communist revolution.
 Zorig questioned the pace of free-market reforms in Mongolia after the Democrats came to power, believing the reforms weren't fair and would push too many Mongolians below the poverty line.
 In 1998 he became Mongolia's Minister for Infrastructure.

 The year 1998 was a year of political crisis in Mongolia.
 Tsakhiagiin Elbegdorj became the new Prime Minister of Mongolia in April 1998, and in one of his first decisions he sold the state-owned Reconstruction Bank to the private Golomt Bank, which was owned by Mongolian Democrats.
 Members of the Mongolian People's Revolutionary Party walked out in protest, and, without a working majority in Parliament, Elbegdorj was forced to resign.
-The parties conferred and in closed meetings agreed on Infrastructure Minister S. Zorig as a compromise candidate to be the new Prime Minister.
+The parties conferred and in closed meetings agreed on Infrastructure Minister S. Zorig as a compromise candidate to be the new prime minister.
 The announcement was scheduled for Monday, 5 October.

 Assassination

 Zorig was murdered on Friday, 2 October 1998.
-Two assailants entered his apartment, tied up his girlfriend Bulgan, and waited.
-As soon as Zorig stepped through the door they jumped him, stabbing him sixteen times, including three stab wounds to the heart.
-Strangely, they stole a bottle of vinegar and a bottle of soy sauce from the refrigerator before fleeing the apartment.
-Four days after the murder, mourners crowded Sukhbaatar Square, holding candlelight vigils.
-His body lay in the Government House before his burial on Wednesday, 7 October.
-The government crisis lingered for another two months until Janlavyn Narantsatsralt, the mayor of Ulaanbaatar, was finally named the new Prime Minister in December 1998.
+Two assailants entered his apartment, tied up his wife Bulgan, and waited.
+As soon as Zorig stepped through the door, they jumped on him and stabbed him sixteen times, including three stab wounds to the heart.
+They stole a bottle of vinegar and a bottle of soy sauce from the refrigerator before fleeing the apartment.
+Four days after the murder, mourners crowded Sükhbaatar Square, holding candlelight vigils.
+His body lay in the Government House before his burial on 7 October.
+The government crisis lingered for another two months until Janlavyn Narantsatsralt, the mayor of Ulaanbaatar, was named the new prime minister in December 1998.

-His murder remained unsolved for 19 years until December 2016, leading to speculation that someone with insider knowledge of Zorig's impending elevation to the post of Prime Minister took action to prevent it.
+His murder remained unsolved for 19 years until December 2016, leading to speculation that someone with insider knowledge of Zorig's impending elevation to the post of prime minister perpetrated his killing to prevent it.
 Zorig's wife Bulgan came under suspicion and was briefly held by police, but no charges were ever brought.